rbCAS/rbcas.github.com/docs/index.md

 CASino is a simple Single sign-on server application.
 It supports the [CAS protocol](http://www.jasig.org/cas/protocol) and can therefore be used in combination with almost every web programming language out there.

+CAS is an authentication system originally created by Yale University to provide a trusted way for an application to authenticate a user.
+CAS <strong>centralizes</strong> authentication: It allows all your applications to ask users to login to a single sign-on server.<br />
+CAS became a <a href="http://www.jasig.org/cas">Jasig project</a> in December 2004.

 ## Quick-start guide

 For the impatient, here’s how to get CASino up and running: